This Easy Hot Cross Buns recipe is seriously the best!

 - 2 tbsp apricot jam

 - Lightly oil a large bowl and set aside until needed.

-- Line a 23cm cake tin with baking paper and set aside until needed.
+- Line a large baking tray with baking paper and set aside until needed.

 - Place the yeast, 2 teaspoons of the sugar and all of the milk into a small bowl and let it sit for 5 minutes.
 After this time the mixture should have started to foam which is a sign the yeast is active.